 Yes, it’s as easy as that, and it almost feels like magic, but it’s not… In reality, there are a lot of years of intense development in order to create a tool this useful for plenty of purposes.

-Hope the things don’t get that scary around here.
+I hope things don’t get that scary around here.
 Keep on reading, as I can promise you that things will get even better from now on.

 Next, VPN explained from scratch.

 Launched as a solution to enable corporations to access their networks securely, the VPN is now used by an impressive number of people worldwide.
 Even if it might sound complicated at first, VPNs are quite easy to use and don’t require any technical knowledge.

 To enable a VPN connection, you need a VPN client (VPN software/VPN app) installed on a device and click on the Connect button.
 Or you may set up the operating system in-built VPN modules.

 What elements is this technology combining in order to work?

 The key components behind the VPN connection are the VPN server, the VPN protocol, and the encryption level.

 - The VPN client – the VPN client is an automated and controlled software that uses a predefined configuration in order to work.
 A VPN software works just like any other application installed on a device.
 It can run on Windows, macOS, Linux, iOS, or Android.